m1994d/simple_shell/README.md

 Description

-- Simple_Shell is an exercise from Holberton School Colombia to C17.
+- holbertonschool-simple_shell is an exercise from Holberton School Colombia to C18.
 The objective is to make a utility that replicates the functioning of the shell

 </p>